wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 40 And although, as my soul hopeth for mercy, for this thing William shall not surely die ; yet his name shall be blotted out from the list of the brave.

-41 Notwithstanding this, William thanked him not, but added insult to cowardice.
+41 Notwithstanding this, William thanked him not, but added insult to cowardice.*

+* Hull's address to the public.

-42 So William was ordered to depart to the land which lieth in the east, where he remaineth unto this day : and his name shall be no more spoken of with reverence amongst men.
+42 So William was ordered to depart to the land which lieth in the east,* where he remaineth unto this day : and his name shall be no more spoken of with reverence amongst men.

+* Massachusetts.

 43 Moreover, there was another evil which fell upon the people of the United States, about the time the host of Columbia crossed the river Detroit.